Skip to main content

 Tracking Parameters

-AffiliateBase recognizes several URL parameters for affiliate tracking.
+AffiliateBase uses a canonical URL parameter for affiliate tracking.
 This guide covers supported parameters, how they work, and best practices for using them.

 Supported Parameters